 B.12.
-Explain any supplementary remuneration earned by the board directors for services rendered other than those inherent to their
+Explain any supplementary remuneration earned by the board directors for services rendered other than those inherent to their position.

-No board director has performed any services other than those involved in their responsibilities as directors or executive functions, if applicable, with the exception of those performed by Ms. Rosa María García García for her membership of MAPFRE's Technology, Innovation and Transformation Advisory Board, for which she received 20,000 euros; and (ii) Mr. Alfonso Rebuelta Badias for his membership of the MAPFRE GLOBAL RISKS Advisory Board, for which he received 35,000 euros.
+No board director has performed any services other than those involved in their responsibilities as directors or executive functions, if applicable, with the exception of those performed by Ms. Rosa María García García for her membership of MAPERE's Technology, Innovation and Transformation Advisory Board, for which she received 20,000 euros; and (ii) Mr. Alfonso Rebuelta Badías for his membership of the MAPERE GLOBAL RISKS Advisory Board, for which he received 35,000 euros.

+B.13.
+Explain any remuneration derived from the concession of advance payments, loans or guarantees, specifying the interest rate, their essential characteristics and the amounts returned and any obligations undertaken on their behalf by way of a guarantee.

+None of the Group companies have granted any payments in advance or loans to board directors, or provided guarantees on their behalf.

+B.14.
+Provide details on the remuneration in kind accrued by the directors during the fiscal year, briefly explaining the nature of the different salary components.

+During fiscal year 2021, the board directors were beneficiaries of social security benefits that are also in place for the 2022 fiscal year, under the terms already described in section A.1.5.

+B.15.
+Explain the remuneration earned by board directors by virtue of the payments made by the company to a third party for which the directors render services, when such payments are intended to compensate the board directors for the services provided to the company.

+No such remuneration was earned under this item during 2021.

-NACIONAL DEL MERCAD DE VALORES ain any remuneration derived from the concession of advance payments, loans or guarantees, specifying the interest rate, their ntial characteristics and the amounts returned and any obligations undertaken on their behalf by way of a guarantee.
-None of the Group companies have granted any payments in advance or loans to board directors, or provided guarantees on their behalf. ide details on the remuneration in kind accrued by the directors during the fiscal year, briefly explaining the nature of the rent salary components. year 2021, the board directors were beneficiaries of social security benefits that are also in place for the 2022 fiscal year, under the terms already section A.1.5. direc ain the remuneration earned by board directors by virtue of the payments made by the company to a third party for which the stors render services, when such payments are intended to compensate the board directors for the services provided to the pany.
-No such rem uneration was earned under this item during 2021. espe gran appl their group company that pays it, including all benefits in any form, such as when it is considered a related-party transaction, and cially when it significantly affects the accurate reflection of the total remuneration accrued by the director.
-Explain the amount ted or pending payment, the nature of the consideration received and the reasons why it would have been considered, if cable, that it does not constitute remuneration of the director for their status as such or in consideration of the performance of executive duties, and whether or not it has been considered appropriate to be included among the amounts accrued under er items" in section C. There were to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021. to other remuneration items than the ones cited above in fiscal year 2021.
+B.16.
+Explain and detail the amounts accrued in the year in relation to any other remuneration item than the above, whatever its nature or the group company that pays it, including all benefits in any form, such as when it is considered a related-party transaction, and especially when it significantly affects the accurate reflection of the total remuneration accrued by the director.
+Explain the amount granted or pending payment, the nature of the consideration received and the reasons why it would have been considered, if applicable, that it does not constitute remuneration of the director for their status as such or in consideration of the performance of their executive duties, and whether or not it has been considered appropriate to be included among the amounts accrued under "other items" in section C.

+There were no other remuneration items than the ones dited above in fiscal year 2021.